Nanwalek, Alaska

 Nanwalek (‘place by lagoon’; Нануалек), formerly Alexandrovsk (Александровск) and later English Bay, is a census-designated place (CDP) in the Kenai Peninsula Borough, Alaska, United States, that contains a traditional Alutiiq village.
-The population was 254 at the 2010 census, up from 177 in 2000.
-There is one school located in the community, attended by 76 students.
+The population was 247 at the 2020 United States census, down from 254 in 2010.
+There is one school located in the community, attended by 81 students.

 Subsistence activities are a large part of the culture for indigenous people, and Nanwalek is no exception, especially when it comes to salmon and seal harvesting.
 The sale of alcohol is banned in the village, although importing and possession are allowed.

 Geography

 Nanwalek and Port Graham are located near the southern tip of the Kenai Peninsula and are separated by less than 5 mi.
 Both villages are accessible only by air or water (they lie 23 mi southwest of Homer).
 The Alaska Marine Highway System provides service to nearby Seldovia (located only 10 mi up the coast line).
 A state-owned 1850 by 50 ft gravel airstrip sits atop a natural spit which divides the small lagoon from the southern mouth of Cook Inlet.
 Looking northwest across Cook Inlet, one can see Mount Iliamna 60 mi away and further to the north Mount Redoubt, 80 mi away.
 Although they are in the vicinity of the village, they do not cause trouble to the villagers, since Iliamna is erupting continuously, emitting only smoke, and Redoubt is so far in the north that the ashes from its eruptions bother mostly Kenai and Anchorage.
 It is Augustine (the most active volcano of the eastern Aleutian arc), 50 mi due west across Cook Inlet, which makes life nasty in Nanwalek, Port Graham, Seldovia and Homer when it erupts, as it most recently has done in 1986 and 2006.